PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_animals.md

 * NOAH: we need to better understand the correspondence between reaction rates and probabilities in MCell.

-* NOAH: this is where the intro to MCell/CellBlender tutorial link should go I think.
+* NOAH: this is where the link to the reaction-diffusion tutorial should go I think.

 ## Changing parameters influence the macro behavior of the reaction-diffusion system